MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## How containers work

 A container is an isolated, lightweight silo for running an app on the host operating system.
-Containers build on top of the host operating system's kernel (which can be thought of as the core of the operating system), as shown in this diagram.
+Containers build on top of the host operating system's kernel (which can be thought of as the buried plumbing of the operating system), as shown in this diagram.

 ![](media/container-arch.png)
 *Maybe update this diagram to add a second container*

 However, containers don't get unfettered access to the kernel.
 Instead, containers communicate through a layer that creates a virtualized, isolated, and temporary view of the system registry and file system.
 The app can write to the virtualized registry or file system, but the changes are kept within the container and discarded when the container stops.
 If you want to persist data from a container, you can write to a file share or Azure Disk.

 Empty containers are so lightweight that they're missing pretty much all of the system services and APIs needed by apps--it's essentially running an app directly on top of the kernel.
-But because the kernel doesn't provide APIs that apps can use, and containerized apps can't share the user-mode APIs and system services of the host (because of the isolation), the apps can't do anything... yet.
+But because the kernel doesn't provide APIs that apps can use, and containerized apps are isolated from the host's user-mode APIs and system services, the apps can't do anything... yet.

-To give the containerized app the ability to do anything, the container needs its own copy of select operating system libraries--the ones providing the user mode system services and APIs that the app wants to use.
-To get these libraries, your container is based on a package that includes the appropriate operating system libraries.
+To give the containerized app the ability to do something, the container needs its own copy of the operating system user mode libraries that provide the system services and APIs that the app needs to function.
+To get these libraries, your container is based on a package that includes the appropriate user mode operating system libraries.
 This package is called a base image, but we'll talk more about them in a little bit.